 I’ve wanted to knit hats using bright, hunter-orange yarn for a while now.
 My kids live in rural New Hampshire towns where hunting happens pretty much throughout the year.
 Almost all land is open to hunters unless it is posted as “No Hunting”.
 Hunters can be in state forests, federal land, parks and even on privately owned land, and the thing is, non-hunters can be there also!
 If you are out and about in New Hampshire during hunting season, it’s a good idea to have on bright orange clothing of some kind.

 I had searched for the bright orange yarn, also called “hunter orange” or “neon orange” and been relatively unsuccessful at finding some.
 So, I lost interest and moved on to knit other things.
 My daughter mentioned at Christmas (after she opened my hat gift to her) that she and her fiancé would like orange hats.

-*In July 2021 I found brightly colored orange yarn at Hedgehog Fibres and knit a cabled hat in aran worsted yarn.
+Page update: *In July 2021, after I wrote this page, I found brightly colored orange yarn at Hedgehog Fibres and knit a cabled hat in worsted yarn.

 Where to Buy Hunter Orange Yarn

 Below are some yarn options I found while searching for my own knitting needs.
 I chose the Mega, bulky yarn to quickly whip up a couple of hats.
 I may buy some cotton as well to make lighter weight beanies that could work for early Fall and late Spring hiking.
 Once I have this yarn in hand I will note the actual color.

 When searching for bright orange yarn, use these descriptions; safety, blaze, hunter, vibrant, or neon, along with orange.